-Group (G-503381) represents part of a 5.4 m long and 4.0 m wide wooden structure consisting of eight vertically set box hearted posts and five planks of different size and depth/thickness recorded close to stone structure SG-503400 and bridge pillars (G-500892) at the base of the 17th century moat (Fig. 195).
+Group (G-503381) represents part of a 5.4 m long and 4.0 m wide wooden structure consisting of eight vertically set box hearted posts and five planks of different size and depth/thickness recorded close to stone structure SG-503400 and bridge pillars (G-500892) at the base of the 17th century moat (Fig. 260).

-Fig. 195.
+Fig. 260.
 Interpreted sluice of timber posts and planks partly underlying the 17th century bastion.

-Horizontal plank was 5.4 m long and 0.2 m wide and placed parallel to a planking in a NW-SE direction.
+Horizontal plank (ST310171) was 5.4 m long and 0.2 m wide and placed parallel to planking (ST310200) in a NW-SE direction.
 The NW end was clean, sawn cut, whereas the SE end was broken - possibly the result of a modern break.
 The timber structure was destroyed in the middle by modern concrete forming the Guide Wall.
-A plank further to the west had the same orientation, was 3.12 m long, worn and slightly ripped at the ends.
-The plank was placed right up against two upright posts, but no fixings were visible (Fig. 196).
+Plank (ST311593) further to the west had the same orientation, was 3.12 m long, worn and slightly ripped at the ends.
+The plank was placed right up against two upright posts (ST311599 and ST311603), but no fixings were visible (Fig. 261).

-Fig. 196.
+Fig. 261.
 SE part of wooden structure (G-503381) consisting of vertical posts and horizontal planks at the base of the moat, facing SW.
 Photo: Museum of Copenhagen.

 Since the features were exposed by machine (Watching Brief 2014) without clear contextual relations the interpretation is difficult, but the suggestion is that the construction could represent some sort of small sluice in the 17th century moat used to power a waterwheel.
-However - one should note that a sluice is depicted on Thorsen's reconstruction drawing of the 16th century fortification and Østerport, despite the existence of obvious inaccuracies (cf. Fig. 114 above) - so there is a possibility that the feature could represent remains of this timber structure.
+However - one should note that a sluice is depicted on Thorsen's reconstruction drawing of the 16th century fortification and Østerport, despite the existence of obvious inaccuracies (Fig. 152, Chapter 16.2) - so there is a possibility that the feature could represent remains of this timber structure.

-Bulwark (G-500891) was recorded in connection with the bridge and consisted of eight rectangular and vertical beams and one deconstructed posthole (Fig. 197).
+Bulwark (G-500891) was recorded in connection with the bridge and consisted of eight rectangular and vertical beams and one deconstructed posthole (Fig. 262).

-Fig. 197.
+Fig. 262.
 Vertical posts and bulwark for a larger nearby structure (?) documented at the base of the moat in the natural substrate.
-The planks belong to another and later timber structure; G-810.
+The horizontal planks belong to later robber activities; G-810 (see above).

 The beams were driven into the natural substrate at the base of the moat cut.
 Only four posts could be removed from the ground.
 Two posts were disturbed, possibly by machine, and recorded as lying flat approximately where they were originally placed.
-The posts might represent a bulwark for the 17th century bridge construction or a nearby structure, although the latter suggestion is very uncertain.
+The posts might represent a bulwark for the 17th century bridge construction or a nearby structure, although the latter suggestion is very uncertain (see discussion about boulders in the moat backfill above; G-504240 and Fig. 264).